 I recently featured a photo of a bride named Heather wearing her black wedding dress, and a commenter suggested interviewing her.
-Always one to oblige my readers, I tracked down Heather on Myspace, and fired away a few questions about what it was really like to wear a black wedding dress.
+Always one to oblige my readers, I tracked her down, and fired away a few questions about what it was really like to wear a black wedding dress.

 About three weeks before the wedding I was having breakfast with some friends explaining how I felt and I said "Why can't I wear a black dress?"